stsewd/stsewd.github.io/posts/securing-your-dev-environment.rst

   They are similar to an app, they can provide an OTP, but the good thing is that they aren't attached to your phone.
   Popular hardware keys are `YubiKeys <https://www.yubico.com/>`__.
-  **If you decide to get one, buy two!**
-  The second key will act as your backup in case you lose or damage the other one.
+  **If you decide to get one, buy two!**, the second key will act as your backup in case you lose or damage the other one.

   .. figure:: /images/securing-your-dev-environment/yubikey.png
      :target: https://commons.wikimedia.org/wiki/File:YubiKey-4-keychain-and-YubiKey-4-Nano.png